reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 #### Calculate primitive values from functions

-The same approach can work functions.
+The same approach can work for functions.
 For example, suppose the parent component passes a function:

 ```js {3-8}
 <ChatRoom